LinqLover/sonyx/README.md

 ## Download and installation

 A ready-to-use Squeak image is available in the [latest release](https://github.com/LinqLover/sonyx/releases).
-Extract the zip file and execute the `squeak.bat` file on Windows or the `squeak.sh` for Linux/macOS.
+Extract the zip file and execute the `squeak.bat` file on Windows, the `squeak.sh` on Linux, or run the app bundle on macOS.

 If you wish, you can also set up sonyx yourself: